phone icon (917) 310-3371 Explore Zepbound Menu

 Zepbound and Wegovy are both once-weekly branded obesity medications, but Zepbound uses tirzepatide (GIP plus GLP-1) while Wegovy uses semaglutide (GLP-1 only).
 Lilly's SURMOUNT-5 results showed higher average weight loss with Zepbound than Wegovy at 72 weeks, but the better fit still depends on coverage, tolerability, refill stability, and whether the patient is already doing well on Wegovy.

-High-intent Zepbound pages patients usually need next
+Zepbound questions patients usually need answered next

 Insurance